SenseiMojo/SV08/README.md

 ---

 # Comments and Critiques
+A check in the box indicates there is at least one solution for the issue (or it isn't an issue if it's a bullet).

 ## Overall
 - 001: the blue/anthracite color scheme is quite appealing (or at least not appalling).
+The grey Comgrow version is actually nicer from a utilitarian point of view.
 - [ ] 002: a printable match to the main blue is elusive thus mods must be printed in a complementary color.
+Similar for the grey - but that's less of an issue.
 - [x] 003: the frame may be a bit wobbly.
 - [x] 004: the printer may vibrate and move around a bit as well as shake the table.
 - [x] 005: the printer cannot print ABS/ASA/etc.